benmoran56/esper/README.md

 [![rtd](https://readthedocs.org/projects/esper/badge/?version=latest)](https://esper.readthedocs.io)
 [![PyTest](https://github.com/benmoran56/esper/actions/workflows/unit-tests.yml/badge.svg)](https://github.com/benmoran56/esper/actions/workflows/unit-tests.yml)

-Esper is a lightweight Entity System module for Python, with a focus on performance
+esper is a lightweight Entity System module for Python, with a focus on performance
 ===================================================================================

-Esper is an MIT licensed Entity System, or, Entity Component System (ECS).
+**esper** is an MIT licensed Entity System, or, Entity Component System (ECS).
 The design is based on the Entity System concepts originally popularized by Adam Martin and others.
-The primary focus for esper is to maximize perfomance, while handling most common use cases.
+The primary focus for **esper** is to maximize perfomance, while handling most common use cases.

 For more information on the ECS pattern, you might find the following